-The Student Housing REIT requires just $5 to start.
+The Student Housing REIT requires $5 to start.
 It focuses on housing local to Division 1 college campuses.
-The housing must have at least 150 beds and have a 90 percent, or more, occupancy rate.
+The housing must have at least 150 beds and have at least a 90 percent occupancy rate.

-This REIT if a newer offering by Rich Uncles, starting in 2018, and offers a six percent annual dividend, paid monthly.
+This REIT is a newer offering by Rich Uncles and offers a six percent annual dividend, paid monthly.

-The Commercial Property REIT has a higher minimum requirement of $500, which is still attainable for most.
+The Commercial Property REIT has a higher minimum requirement of $500.
 This is their original investment option and focuses on retail buildings for investments.

 Rich Uncles does not charge fees to buy investments.
 They charge when you sell a holding.
 Those fees are:

 - Owned less than a year – three percent administrative fee